 Updating the Probox2 Air

 As I mentioned above, I had to perform an update by TF card.
 This involved downloading the update on my computer, putting it on a micro-SD card, and rebooting the box with the card inserted while by pressing the little reset button on the bottom of it with a pin.
-However, you can also update online by OTA; this is the recommended method of updating.

 To update by OTA, go to “All apps” (on the Home screen) and select “System update.”
 If there is a new update, it will give you the option to “Download” and display the file size.
 Select “Download” to install; it usually takes a few minutes for it to download.
 Select “Update now” once downloaded.